 1. Determine when you can begin auditing a course

 Late August - December

 2. Select the courses you'd like to audit

 Use the buttons below to view a course schedule for your start semester at your preferred campus, and find information about which courses are available to audit.

-3. Register to audit your courses
+3. Register online to audit your courses

 4. Come to class

 Please contact a Student Services staff member at the campus where you registered, and they'll help you get to where you need to be to start your class successfully.
 See you in class!